 - Upload course image

-You may upload a header image to be included with your course summary.
-The course image displays on the Dashboard and at the top of the Course page, and the best dimensions are 1200 x 800 pixels.
+The course image replaces the default image at the top of the Course page and displays on the Dashboard.
+The best dimensions are 1200 x 800 pixels.
 The image will center in the available area, and the accepted formats include GIF, JPEG, and PNG.

 Choose a format to determine how Sections will behave on your course page: